FrankFK/FrankFK.github.io/_posts/2023-07-02-hexafour-02-first-program.md

 On the one hand a snaked red line in `Program.cs` shows where something is wrong.
 And additionally the Error List window shows a list of all errors with additional explanations.
 With a double click on a line of the error list the editor jumps exactly to the erroneous place and you can correct the error.

+### The bottom line

+We have written our first program.
+That's enough for now.
+In the [next posts]({% post_url 2023-07-14-hexafour-03-draw-a-hexagon %}) I will explain more Woopec commands and how to run the program step by step in the debugger.

+Maybe you already want to change the program so that it draws a hexagon?

-### Summary
+### TL;DR

+This post is the second part of a series, you can find the first post [here]({% post_url 2023-07-01-hexafour-01-overview %}).

 * A C# program consists of *statements*.
 Within a statement a *method* can be called.
 Via *parameters* you can specify what the method should do.
 Do not forget: There must always be a semicolon (`;`) at the end of a statement.
 * We use *Visual Studio* as IDE.
 In Visual Studio we can use *intellisense* to get help on how methods work.
 Before we can *debug* a program, a *build* must be created.
 If there are any problems with this, they will be displayed as *build errors*.
 * Pressing *F5* (or the menu item Debug-Start Debugging) will first create a build and then - if there were no build errors - run the program in the debugger.
 * Pressing the *Shift-F5* key (or the menu item Debug - Stop Debugging) terminates the program and the debugger.

-### How to go on
+### Comment on this post ❤️

-That's enough for now.
-In the [next posts]({% post_url 2023-07-14-hexafour-03-draw-a-hexagon %}) I will explain more Woopec commands and how to run the program step by step in the debugger.

-Maybe you already want to change the program so that it draws a hexagon?
+I am very interested in what readers think of this post and what ideas or questions they have.
+The easiest way to do this is to respond to my [anonymous survey](https://forms.office.com/r/q7w3bYu1QZ).